Inspecting DNS configuration

 7. Check the permissions of the /etc/hosts file.

-• The read permissions must be granted to the Other User of the /etc/hosts file for the systemd-resolved daemon to operate properly.
+Other user in the /etc/hosts file must have the read permission for the systemd-resolved daemon to operate properly.
 By default, the /etc/hosts file has permission set to 644.

-8. Check the DNS query operation using the nslookup command.
+8. Check the DNS query operation using the nslookup commands.

 Server: 127.0.0.53